 The 500 Million Limited Edition PS4 controller was made to commemorate the sale of 500 million PlayStation consoles.
 This controller is quite possibly the most beautiful DualShock controller we will ever see.
-It features a deep translucent blue casing with complimentary rose gold lettering and PS button.
+It features a deep translucent blue casing with complimentary rose gold lettering and a PS button.
 It's sold out at several retailers, but there is still stock available if you know where to look.

 Here we have your basic black controller.
 There's nothing wrong with it, but it's what comes with the console, so there also isn't anything special about it either.
 It's just your standard tool to get the job done when you aren't looking for any bells and whistles... or berries and slush.

 To sum up this controller: clean, crisp, and paper white.
-Much like the jet black, glacier white is a simple and clean monochromatic design.
+Much like jet black, glacier white is a simple and clean monochromatic design.
 However, this one seems to be in low supply after the release of the white console, making it difficult to find new.
 Many stores are sold out, and many more can only offer them used.

 It's funny how a simple change of color can alter how you see a print.
 With the cooler tones used in this camouflage, I quite enjoy the print.
 And it's a nice change of pace having three colors instead of the usual two-tone controllers we see from Sony.

-Wave Blue is one of those shockingly-blue shades of blue.
+Wave Blue is one of those shockingly blue shades of blue.
 It's pretty but can be overwhelming to some.
 Adding the black backing, buttons, and toggles breaks up the field of blue just enough that it isn't oppressive.
 If you like blue, this might be a good option.

 Magma Red lives up to its name.
 The bright red front plate with a deeper shade on the backing bears comparison to the cooling edges of a lava flow.
-Not something I'd ever want to touch (the lava) but with the Magma Red you aren't too far off from it if you are a fan of the color.
+Not something I'd ever want to touch (the lava) but with the Magma Red, you aren't too far off from it if you are a fan of the color.

 Gold is a complicated shade to match, often leaning too far into the yellow pallet to look gold.
-However, Sony's Gold controller breaks that pattern with the front plate being a lovely light yellow gold.
+However, Sony's Gold controller breaks that pattern, with the front plate being a lovely light yellow gold.
 But the back lacks the metallic tint.
 I much prefer the Gold import from Japan with a black backing.

 The second shade in Sony's line of metallic controllers is a touch less impressive than the gold.
 But, it is difficult to mess up silver.
-This controller is a great way to satisfy your need for shine when you aren't that much a fan of gold.
+So, this controller is a great way to satisfy your need for shine when you aren't that much a fan of gold.
 It has a beautiful shine without going over the top ornate.

 Where Berry Blue gives you a sweet mix of complementary colors, Sunset Orange slaps you in the eyes with some bold contrast.
 By the rules of color theory, it's technically a great pairing, but not everybody is a fan of opposing colors.
 Sadly, if you like orange, it's your only real option for the color.